-Contactless Menu for Restaurants: Setup Checklist and Common Mistakes
+Contactless QR Menu: Setup & Common Mistakes

 A practical guide to launching a contactless QR menu — where to place codes, how to keep the menu current, and the mistakes that kill the experience.